Russia launched ‘largest drone attack’ on Ukrainian capital before Kyiv Day; 1 killed

 KYIV, Ukraine (AP) — Ukraine’s capital was subjected to the largest drone attack since the start of Russia’s war, local officials said, as Kyiv prepared to mark the anniversary of its founding on Sunday.
-At least one person was killed.
+At least one person was killed, but officials said scores of drones were shot down, demonstrating Ukraine’s air defense capability.

 Russia launched the “most massive attack” on the city overnight Saturday with Iranian-made Shahed drones, said Serhii Popko, a senior Kyiv military official.
 The attack lasted more than five hours, with air defense reportedly shooting down more than 40 drones.